 Recreation Fee: A $2 per person, per night recreation fee is required for the length of a reservation.

 Abuse of the permit system (multiple permits, false information, etc) can result in cancellation of your permit and potential for you to be added to a restricted list.

 Cancellation Policy: The permit holder may cancel their permit at any point prior to permit issuance/printing – no refunds are provided on cancellation of a permit reservation.
 Quota from cancelled permits will be immediately released and available to the public upon cancellation.

 Change Policy: Once created, the permit holder may modify their group size or itinerary locations prior to permit issuance/printing.
-If the group size is increased (quota permitting), the permit holder will be required to pay the additional $2/person/night recreation fee.
-If group size reduced at any point, no refund is provided.
+If the group size is increased (quota permitting), the permit holder will be required to pay the additional $2 per person, per night recreation fee.
+If group size is reduced at any point, no refund is provided.
 The permit holder may not modify their permit start date; if the permit holder would like to change their start date, they will be required to cancel their existing reservation and book a new reservation.

 40001 State Road 9336 Homestead FL 33034